Hong KongOfficial Name: Hong Kong Special Administrative Region

 Local Laws & Special Circumstances

 Arrest notifications in Hong Kong: Hong Kong authorities regularly notify the U.S. consulate if they know that a U.S. citizen has been detained or arrested.
-However, to ensure that the United States is aware of your circumstances, request that the police and prison officials notify the nearest U.S. Consulate General as soon as you are arrested or detained.
+However, to ensure that the U.S. government is aware of your circumstances, request that the police and prison officials notify the nearest U.S. embassy or consulate as soon as you are arrested or detained.

 Please visit the website of the Hong Kong Department of Customs and Excise for specific information regarding Hong Kong customs requirements.

-U.S. customs officials encourage the use of an ATA (Admission Temporaire/Temporary Admission) carnet for the temporary admission of professional equipment, commercial samples, and/or goods for exhibitions and fair purposes.
-For additional information, please visit the U.S. Council for International Business website, and the U.S. Customs and Border Patrol web page on Traveling with Samples.
+U.S. Customs and Border Protection encourages the use of an ATA (Admission Temporaire/Temporary Admission) carnet for the temporary admission of professional equipment, commercial samples, and/or goods for exhibitions and fair purposes.
+For additional information, please visit the U.S. Council for International Business website, and the U.S. Customs and Border Protection web page on Traveling with Samples.

 You may bring dogs and cats into Hong Kong only with a special permit that must be issued in advance.
 Dogs and cats imported from the United States may be exempted from quarantine when they have valid health and vaccination certificates and the pets have been in the United States for at least six months immediately preceding travel.